dojo/docs/dojo/NodeList-traverse.rst

   dojo.require("dojo.NodeList-traverse");

-  //This code returns the four child divs in a dojo.NodeList: dojo.query(".container").children();
+  // This code returns the four child divs in a dojo.NodeList: dojo.query(".container").children();

-  //This code returns the two divs that have the class "red" in a dojo.NodeList: dojo.query(".container").children(".red");
+  // This code returns the two divs that have the class "red" in a dojo.NodeList: dojo.query(".container").children(".red");

 [ Dojo 1.7 AMD ]